Quasi Model-Assisted Estimators under Nonresponse in Sample Surveys: Introduction

 \section{Introduction}

 In surveys with complete response, the Horvitz-Thompson (HT) estimator is a design-unbiased estimator of population totals \citep{hor:tho:52}.
-In the presence of auxiliary information, its efficiency can be improved by incorporating into the estimator a working model that links the variable of interest and the auxiliary variables.
-The resulting estimators are called model-assisted estimators.
-Such estimators are asymptotically unbiased and asymptotically more efficient than the HT estimator regardless of whether the working model is correctly specified.
+In the presence of auxiliary information, model-assisted estimators can improve the efficiency of the HT estimator by incorporating a working model that links the variable of interest and the auxiliary variables.
+The roots of model-assisted estimation lie in the Generalized REGression (GREG) estimator introduced by \cite{sar:80} and further examined by \cite{rob:sar:83} and \cite{sar:wri:84}.
+Over the past decades, there has been a large body of work on model-assisted estimation \citep[e.g.,][]{sar:swe:87,sar:swe:wre:92,fir:ben:98,ful:09:book:sampling}, including recent developments with flexible working models \citep[e.g.,][]{bre:ops:17:modelassist,bre:ops:00,bre:cla:ops:05,bre:ops:joh:ran:07,ops:bre:moi:kau:07,dag:gog:haz:22:model_assisted}.